CYA Fast Facts

 *For detailed course information, including online syllabi, please visit our website

-Art & Art History
+- Art & Art History

-Languages (Modern Greek, Ancient Greek, and Latin; all levels guaranteed)
+- Languages (Modern Greek, Ancient Greek, and Latin; all levels guaranteed)

-Urbanism & Sustainability (Urban Design studio guaranteed)
+- Urbanism & Sustainability (Urban Design studio guaranteed)

 Language of Instruction: English

-Duration: One or two semesters
+Duration: One semester or academic year

 Student Body: Approximately 100 students per semester.
 Since 1962, over 7,500 students from more than 370 North American colleges and universities have studied at CYA!

-Class Size: Language classes average around 10 students, all other classes average 15 students.
+Class Size: Language classes average around 10 students; all other classes average 15 students.